Emmeline Pethick, Mary Neal and the development of work with young women

 Wikimedia Commons

-Highly innovative work with young women in the 1890s by two extraordinary women.
+An exploration of the highly innovative work with young women in the 1890s by two extraordinary women – and some later developments.

 Mary Neal (1860 – 1944) and Emmeline Pethick (1867 – 1954) came to this area of work in the 1890s as ‘Sisters’ in the West London Mission (for an account of the mission see Bagwell 1987).
 Mary Neal was the first.
 In fact, Pethick initially replaced her when she had tuberculosis, but Neal returned, and they worked together for a time.